yortus/rtti/README.md

 **Runtime type information for JavaScript and TypeScript programs.**

 This library bring the benefits of TypeScript's type system to runtime code.
-By declaring types using runtime constructs, it is possible to add an extra level of type safety and runtime safety that static checking alone cannot provide.
+By declaring types using runtime constructs, it is possible to add an extra level of runtime type safety that static checking alone cannot provide.
 For example:
 - ensure that a parsed JSON string produces an value that conforms to an expected schema
 - check that a HTTP request body confirms to an expected schema
 - ensure that a HTTP response body does not send additional properties other that those indended for the client